Register With Disability Services

 STEP 2: INTAKE

-During this appointment the Disability Services Specialist will talk to you about:
+During this appointment, the Disability Services Specialist will talk to you about:

-• Our services
+- Our services

-• Your accommodation requests
+- Your accommodation requests

-• Your documentation
+- Your documentation

-• Other beneficial services available from Weber State.
+- Other beneficial services available from Weber State.

-After your intial appointment, your Disability Services Specialist will meet with the other Disability Services Specialists in a Case Management Meeting to discuss the best options for your academic accommodations.
+After your initial appointment, your Disability Services Specialist will meet with the other Disability Services Specialists in a Case Management Meeting to discuss the best options for your academic accommodations.
 Afterwards, we will contact you to let you know what accommodations have been approved and what accommodations may require more documentation before approval.
 They may also schedule follow up appointments to further discuss your accommodation options.

 STEP 3: LETTERS